-HPE Shadowbase Compare SQL is a “database compare” utility product suite that compares the contents of HPE NonStop SQL tables with equal or at least similar structure.
+HPE Shadowbase Compare SQL is a “database compare” utility that compares the contents of HPE NonStop SQL tables with equal or at least similar structure.
 Shadowbase Compare SQL/MP compares SQL/MP target table data with SQL/MP source table data.
 Shadowbase Compare SQL/MX compares SQL/MX target table data with SQL/MX source table data.
-Each product is licensed separately.
-Heterogeneous table comparisons (e.g., between SQL/MP and SQL/MX tables, or off-platform SQL tables) are being considered for a future product release.

-HPE Shadowbase Compare SQL is a powerful tool with many capabilities, but is also very easy to use.
-To use the product, some general knowledge about HPE NonStop servers, the HPE NonStop SQL database, and the usage of HPE NonStop command line tools like TACL, SQLCI, PATHCOM, or OSS MXCI is required.
+Shadowbase Compare SQL is a powerful tool with many capabilities, but is also very easy to use.
+To use the utility, some general knowledge about HPE NonStop servers, the HPE NonStop SQL database, and the usage of HPE NonStop command line tools like TACL, SQLCI, or OSS MXCI is required.

-The product is used in a batch-like manner via a command line user interface.
-All of the necessary details of the intended comparison are specified as input parameters to the command, and then the comparison is executed.
+The utility is used in a batch-like manner via a command line user interface.
+All of the necessary details of the intended comparison are specified as input parameters, and then the comparison is executed.
 Parameters specified on the Shadowbase Compare SQL command include:

 In a production environment, some rows of the source and target tables may be different only for a short period of time.
 This difference happens especially in real-time data replication scenarios: replicated data may be “in-flight” meaning a change has been applied to the source table but not yet replicated and applied into the target table.
 This time lag is referred to as “data replication latency” or “lag.”
 If Shadowbase Compare SQL compares source and target rows in such a situation, it will find a difference.
 Once the change has been applied to the target table this difference disappears.

 It is important to note that this algorithm eliminates most cases of real differences due to conditions such as data replication latency.
-However, if the delay in between difference table executions and number of iterations reports a “real” mismatch, it is still possible that this is a temporary condition and the product has reported a “false positive.”
+However, if the delay in between difference table executions and number of iterations reports a “real” mismatch, it is still possible that the condition is temporary, and the utility has reported a “false positive.”
 This condition can occur, for example, when the replication latency is longer than the time spent for all of the difference table comparison iterations.
 To resolve these false positives, simply rerun the comparison for the differences found to see if they have now been resolved or not.

-Figure 1 depicts a sample architecture for a source side comparison.
-In this case, HPE Shadowbase Compare SQL is configured to run on the source system.
+Figure 1 depicts a sample architecture for a source-side comparison.
+In this case, Shadowbase Compare SQL is configured to run on the source system.

-Figure 2 depicts a sample architecture for a target side comparison.
-In this case, HPE Shadowbase Compare SQL is configured to run on the target system.
+Figure 2 depicts a sample architecture for a target-side comparison.
+In this case, Shadowbase Compare SQL is configured to run on the target system.

-Note that in both figures, a data replication engine can be actively replicating between the source and target environments.
-The link between the replication engine and the comparison tool represents a future feature for reducing false positive comparison mismatches.
+Note that in both figures, an optional data replication engine can be actively replicating between the source and target environments.